Xender Facebook logo Linkedin logo Instagram logo Youtube logo

 Not every applicant has publications or high remuneration, but judging opportunities provide an alternative path to prove EB1A qualification.
 This flexibility makes it one of the most valuable EB-1A criteria for professionals seeking US PR eligibility.

-How GCEB1 helps you meet EB1 category requirements
+How GCEB1 mentors you to meet EB1 category requirements

 Our role as EB1A experts is to help you identify, secure, and document qualifying judging opportunities.
 We guide you in: